MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-guide.md

 ## Why use PolyBase?

-PolyBase allows you to join data from a SQL Server instance with external data.
+PolyBase allows you to join data from a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance with external data.
 Prior to PolyBase to join data to external data sources you could either:

 - Transfer half your data so that all the data was in one location.
 - Query both sources of data, then write custom query logic to join and integrate the data at the client level.